Covid 19 coronavirus: Parties clash over funerals - Jacinda Ardern is like 'Muldoon with slogans', say National Party

 One senior National MP last night described Jacinda Ardern as being like "Muldoon with slogans".

-But Ardern has defended the 10-person limit because of public health concerns, citing mass gatherings at funerals overseas that had led to new coronavirus outbreaks.
+But Ardern has defended the 10-person limit at funerals because of public health concerns, citing mass gatherings at services overseas that had led to new coronavirus outbreaks.

 Those concerns increased for funerals and tangi, she said, because of people's tendencies to hug each other for comfort when they are grieving.